 If you want to make 2020 the year when things change for the better for you, consider listening to this episode a must!

-Hey guys, Cody Hofhine with Wholesaling Inc, the number one wholesaling coaching program.
-Super excited to be with you guys today because we’re going to break down what happens inevitably, to probably every single one of us and that’s what do we do and what can we learn when we put a home under contract at too high of a price?
-This can happen, especially when you’re at the very beginning stages of wholesaling.
-Sometimes you go out there and you think you know the price, you put it under contract, and then you find out that, oh man, no one wants to buy this home.
-Nine times out of 10, it’s because you’ve put the home under contract at too high of a price.
-So what can we learn from this?
+I’m super excited to be with you because we’re going to break down what happens inevitably to every single one of us.
+That’s what do we do and what we can learn when we put a home under contract at too high of a price.
+This can happen, especially when you’re at the beginning stages of wholesaling.
+Sometimes you go out there, think you know the price, put it under contract and then find out that, “No one wants to buy this home.”
+Nine times out of ten, it’s because you’ve put the home under contract at too high of a price.
+What can we learn from this?
 How do we learn from this?
 What are the processes?
-What are the steps you should do so that this doesn’t happen in the future?
+What steps should you do so that this doesn’t happen in the future?

-And then what you’re going to do is, you’re going to learn from every one of your cash buyers at what price point you really need to be at.
-So you’ve got it under contract at 150 and you have a cash buyer that’s willing to pay 145.
-Now you know, when you go back to the seller, at what price point you need to renegotiate the deal.
-Now you know that you can’t perform at the 150, “I’m sorry, Mr. Seller, Mrs. Seller, I can’t buy this home at this price point.
+“If I was able to get you this home at this price, is this something that you would move forward?”
+You get them to commit, “If you could get it at that, I would buy it all day long.”
+“I’ll let you know about that.”
+What you’re going to do is you’re going to learn from every one of your cash buyers at what price point you need to be at.
+You’ve got it under contract at $150,000 and you have a cash buyer that’s willing to pay $145,000.
+Now you know when you go back to the seller at what price point you need to renegotiate the deal.
+You can’t perform at the $150,000.
+“I’m sorry, Mr. Seller or Mrs. Seller.
+I can’t buy this home at this price point.
 It’s not going to work.
 Is this the best you’re able to do?”
-And they may say no, or they may say, “Yes, that’s the best I can do,” and you might lose the contract.
+They may say no or, “Yes, that’s the best I can do.”
+You might lose the contract.

-Now you can just simply get out there and do your best at just getting it as low as possible because you already know the backend knowledge of your cash buyers on what they’re willing to pay in that area.
-If you will do this guys, you will indeed find out that none of these homes that you put under contract at a high price are ever a loss, they’re always a great learning moment.
-So remember, there’s no such thing as losing or losses, you’re either going to win or you’re going to learn, take this moment to learn and it will be some of the greatest, greatest lessons you will ever receive in wholesaling.
-Let your cash buyers inform you what they’re able to pay, let your cash buyers tell you what the price point is.
-And then you just got to go simply get it lower than that, so you can make some money.
+They’re always a great learning moment.
+Remember, there’s no such thing as losing or losses.
+You’re either going to win or learn.
+Take this moment to learn and it will be some of the greatest lessons you will ever receive in wholesaling.
+Let your cash buyers inform you what they’re able to pay and tell you what the price point is.
+You’ve got to go simply get it lower than that so you can make some money.

-I hope you took notes and I hope you see within your own self, the action you must take today, so that you can get out there and do your first deal or your next deal.
-And if you need help building your wholesaling business, head on over to wholesaleinginc.com, where you can book a strategy call with our team and begin to have the conversation and see if it is the right fit.
-And if so, we may just invite you to be part of this elite group so that you can just keep moving forward and accomplishing the goals that you want to accomplish and really make 2020 the year where things change drastically for you, for the better.
-So thank you for joining us on today’s podcast.
-Take care, and we’ll see each one of you on our next episode.
+I hope you took notes and see within yourself the action you must take so that you can get out there and do your first or next deal.
+If you need help building your wholesaling business, head on over to WholesalingInc.com where you can book a strategy call with our team, begin to have the conversation and see if it is the right fit.
+If so, we may invite you to be part of this elite group to keep moving forward, accomplishing the goals you want to accomplish and making it the year where things change drastically for you for the better.
+Thank you for joining us on the show.
 Take care.
+We will see each one of you on our next episode.